syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ### Number formatting

-The number or integer values can be formatted using the below format strings.
+The number or integer values can be formatted using the following format strings.

 Format |Description |Remarks
 -----|-----|-----